How to Build an ETL Data Pipeline without Code

 Typically, ingesting this data takes time, effort, and technical know-how.
 This is an expensive approach requiring resources from engineering and data teams to complete.
 This recurring, repetitive work eats up time that can be better spent on tasks that drive business impact, such as developing models, performing analysis, or building products.

-How to Build a No-Code ETL Pipeline
+How to Build an ETL Pipeline in 5 Steps

 In this example, the source is product catalog data as a CSV file located in a SFTP folder and it needs to be ingested into Snowflake.

-Step 1: Create a Source Connector
+Step 1: Create a source connector

 The first thing you have to do is build an Osmos Pipeline by starting with a connector source.
 Osmos lets you ingest data from various formats and sources like databases, CSVs, APIs, etc. In this example pipeline, the source is SFTP.